wenderpmachado/wenderpmachado/README.md

 <hr>

 <p>
+  - 👨‍💻 More than 7 years of experience in Software Development

-  - 💼 I’m currently working at [Plan A Technologies](https://planatechnologies.com/) as a Software Engineer
+  - 💼 Currently working at [Plan A Technologies](https://planatechnologies.com/) as a Software Engineer

   - 🎓 I'm major in **Bachelor of Information Systems** at CEFET